"Updated Motolyga": MGT-LB Shown for the First Time at "Army-2024"

 The weight of the new product is 16,500 kg, and its carrying capacity is 2,500 kg.
 The weight of the towed trailer can be up to 7,000 kg.
 One of the significant advantages of the new transporter is a significantly improved level of protection.

-The 450-horsepower turbodiesel engine allows it to reach a maximum speed of up to 70 km/h on the highway and up to 10 km/h afloat.
+A 450-horsepower turbodiesel engine allows it to reach a maximum speed of up to 70 km/h on the highway and up to 10 km/h afloat.
 The range on one fuel is at least 800 kilometers, and the crew consists of two people.

 Read materials on the topic:

-Indestructible Russian "motolyga": an inconspicuous plowman at the forefront
+The indestructible Russian "motolyga": an inconspicuous plowman on the front line

-They will prick accurately with a "rapier": the MT-12 artillery sniper with a half-century history is relevant again
+They will prick accurately with a rapier: the MT-12 artillery sniper with a half-century history is relevant again